From Wikipedia

 The species and its cultivars are not able to survive the harsh winters of northern or montane climates, being killed by temperatures below about −15 to −20 °C (5 to −4 °F).[citation needed]

-Younger wood is more floriferous, so even if frosts do not kill the previous year's growth, the shrub is usually hard-pruned in spring once frosts have finished, to encourage new growth.
+Younger wood is more floriferous, so even if frosts do not kill the previous year's growth, the shrub can be hard-pruned in spring once frosts have finished, to encourage new growth.
 The removal of spent flower panicles may be undertaken to reduce the nuisance of self-seeding and encourage further flower production; this extends the flowering season which is otherwise limited to about six weeks, although the flowers of the second and third flushes are invariably smaller.

 Hardiness: USDA zones 5–9.[14]